 Often the bending, yielded quality of a tender heart happens to those who have known the pain of persecution, despair, defeat, and shame.
 Such people have learned, and benefited, from their trials.
 They have come to understand the fearful consequences of a stubborn and haughty nature!
 They have learned to be open to correction and instruction.
 They know and welcome the outcome of genuine repentance and forgiveness .

 The tender-hearted have become tenderized, even beautiful, through afflictions:

 The enduring beauty of a gentle and quiet spirit

 is very precious in God’s sight.

 May each one of us be as King Josiah.
-When he heard Yahuwah’s Words — he was tender-hearted, humble, and obedient!
-Thus his prayers were heard!
-(2Chronicles 34:14-33)
+When he heard Yahuwah’s written Words — he was tender-hearted, humble, and obedient!
+Thus his prayers were heard! (see 2Chronicles 34:14-33)

-The tender-hearted desire earnestly to receive and obey the life-changing Words of the Bible — God’s message to mankind.
-The tender-hearted know Yahuwah’s love for them, and therefore they love Yahuwah’s WORD, just as the tender grass loves the gentle rain.
+The tender-hearted desire earnestly to receive and obey the life-changing Words of the Bible: God’s message to mankind.
+The tender-hearted know and value Yahuwah’s love for them.
+Therefore they love Yahuwah’s WORD, just as the tender grass loves the gentle rain.

 - Eph 5:26; Titus 3:5

 - Jer 23:29; Heb 3:15-19; Jer 5:20-23